ethereum-optimism/specs/specs/granite/withdrawals_root.md

 # Header Changes

-After the Fjord hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed.
+After the Granite hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed.

 ## Timestamp Activation

-Fjord, like other network upgrades, is activated at a timestamp.
+Granite, like other network upgrades, is activated at a timestamp.
 Changes to the L2 Block execution rules are applied when the `L2 Timestamp >= activation time`.
 Changes to the L2 block header are applied when it is considering data from a L1 Block whose timestamp is greater than or equal to the activation timestamp.

 ## Header Validity Rules

+Prior to Granite activation, the L2 block header's `withdrawalsRoot` field must be:

+- `nil` if Canyon has not been activated.
+- `keccak256(rlp(empty_string_code))` if Canyon has been activated.

-After Fjord activation, an L2 block header's `withdrawalsRoot` field is valid iff:
+After Granite activation, an L2 block header's `withdrawalsRoot` field is valid iff:

 1. It is exactly 32 bytes in length.
 1. The [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root, as committed to in the `storageRoot` within the block